G

 Traditional Google ranks ten links and you click.
 AI search reads your question, pulls from many sources at once, and writes one answer with a few cited URLs underneath.

 The behavior shift on the user side is just as big.
-AI search queries are dramatically longer than traditional Google queries.
+AI search queries run several times longer than the three-or-four-word phrases people type into classic Google.
 People type to AI the way they'd ask a colleague.
 Full sentences, context, follow-ups.
 That single change reshapes what the engine has to do under the hood.

 One quick disambiguation.
 If you searched "how does AI search work" and landed on Microsoft or Cloudflare documentation, you saw something different.
 Those pages describe Azure AI Search or Cloudflare AI Search, which are vector database products that companies use to add semantic search inside their own apps.
 Important tech, totally different topic.
-This article is about the consumer-facing AI search engines that answer questions for end users: ChatGPT search, Perplexity, Google AI Overviews, Gemini, Claude, and Bing Copilot.
+Here we mean the consumer-facing AI search engines that answer questions for end users: ChatGPT search, Perplexity, Google AI Overviews, Gemini, Claude, and Microsoft Copilot.

 The 4 Steps Every AI Search Engine Runs